Where your recycling goes

 Glass: Glass from your blue box is taken to Essex Reclamation where it is then transported to Berrymans depot in Dagenham for onward recycling.

 Plastic: The plastic materials that you recycle in your pink sack are also taken to Essex Reclamation where they are separated and sent to reprocessors in the UK for onward recycling into new plastic bottles or recycled plastic items.
+Please note that we are unable to recycling plastic film and this should be disposed of in your grey wheeled bin.

 Food waste: The food waste you recycle in your green caddy is transported to a local Anaerobic Digestion facility where it is broken down and converted into energy known as Biogas.